xDec0de/42born2beroot/README.md

 This guide has been made in order to showcase what I did for this project.
-I strongly recommend to do the project on your own without any guide, you will learn a lot more if you to this project by yourself.
+I strongly recommend to do the project on your own without any guide, you will learn a lot more if you do this project by yourself.
 That being said, this is how I did it, with the goal of getting a 125/125 score.

 # The operating system